FAQs

 What is Prescription Justice?

-Prescription Justice brings together doctors, lawyers, public health and consumer advocates, political activists, and students dedicated to ending the crisis of high drug prices in America.
+Prescription Justice brings together doctors, lawyers, public health and consumer advocates, and political activists dedicated to ending the crisis of high drug prices in America.
 The top 60 brand-name drugs sold in the United States cost on average almost four times more than in other high-income countries.
 This injustice must not stand.

 We advocate for all Americans who are sick of high drug prices, and tired of greedy drug companies and the politicians they control.
 We also stand up for those who need to access more affordable imported medications now through personal importation.
 And we stand against actions by the pharmaceutical industry that mislead and misinform the public.